LifeOf-py/MyMediTruth/README.md

-# 🩺 MyMediTruth: Unmasking Misinformation in Health-Care
+# 🩺 MyMediTruth: Unmasking Misinformation in Healthcare

 ---